guimpster/mocha-test/README.md

 ## Mocha Test

-This projects aims to be a simple test environment for nodejs debugging.
+This project aims to be a simple test environment for nodejs debugging.